KAYAKING THE HUDSON

 Past the lighthouse, you’ll arrive at the secluded beach at Kingsland Point Park.

 Once you’ve paddled past this beach, keep your eyes out for the mouth of the Pocantico River.
 You’ll have to time your exploration with high-ish tide, but when the river is full, you can easily paddle up the river, as far as the Mill Pond at Philipsburg Manor.
+Watch for blockages by fallen trees and submerged rocks.

 Several members of Tarrytown Environmental Advisory Council are active kayakers from spring to fall.
 We keep our boats at the new kayak storage racks in Losee Park, and go out as often as conditions allow.
 This helps us keep an eye on water conditions, trash that might be floating in the river, and other concerns.
 But more than that, we just enjoy the river from this unique perspective.